CONDITIONS OF SERVICE

 Any implied contract for the supply of electricity will be binding upon the heirs, administrators, executors, successors and assigns of the person(s) who took or used electricity supplied by us.

 For account management purposes, we may consolidate the accounts of customers with multiple services, including services at multiple locations or premises, and treat these as a single account.

 When a tenant contacts us to take responsibility for service, our contract is with the tenant.
 Therefore, when the tenant advises us that he or she will no longer accept responsibility as of a specific date, it's our obligation to adhere to the date we have been given, despite any lease or verbal agreement between the landlord and tenant.
 If a tenant advises us that he or she is no longer responsible for the account, a final bill will be issued.

 At that time, the services will be set up in the landlord's/owner’s name, only if the landlord/owner agrees to automatically assume responsibility for paying for continued service after the closure of a tenant’s account.
 If a new account is set up in the landlord's/owner’s name, a new account setup charge may apply; and even though the property may be vacant, monthly service charges and electricity used will be billed.

 If the landlord/owner refuses responsibility for continued service and a new tenant hasn’t assumed responsibility for the account, we may disconnect and remove our delivery equipment from the property.
 Likewise for new connections, if a person hasn't completed the account set up process and assumed responsibility for electricity service charges, we reserve the right to disconnect and remove our delivery equipment from the property.

 Concerns and Feedback

 If you have feedback or a complaint, please call our Customer Communications Centre at 1-888-664-9376.
-We have an established internal resolution process that will be followed to resolve your concerns.
+We have an established internal resolution process that will be followed to resolve any concerns.
 If for any reasons we can't resolve your issue, you may raise it with the Ontario Energy Board.